Anchor-Locator/anchor/README.md

 "exception": the exception type (Java class) thrown,

-"buggyApi": the framework API that threw the exception,
+"buggyApi": the (incorrectly used) framework API that is the root cause of the crash,

 "msg": the message composed by Signaler,